bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

 * No
 * Port the remaining functions from PostGIS
 * Port the unit tests from PostGIS
-* Big one: Find a solution to serialize partial topology
+* Big one: Find a solution to work with partial topology

 Note:

 Explain what I mean with partial topology.
-Topology is essentially a graph structure.
-If it's very large you'd like to be able to fetch a subset of the graph, modify and be able to send back to the source.